Things to do

 For excellent seafood Lochleven Seafood Café on the shores of Loch Leven is the place to go.
 Why not also try The Laroch Bar and Bistro, run by Michelin star chef Allan Donald, for an extra special treat.
 Also just a short drive to North Ballachulish, try the Loch Leven Hotel, great for a variety of food, locally sourced.
 Lastly, there is the Onich Hotel which is located on the shores of Loch Linnhe and serve all day meals.

 Glencoe village itself features a retro fish and chip bar and local pub called The Glencoe Gathering.
 There is also the option of coffee and cake at Craft and Things coffee shop or the Glencoe Cafe, great after a long walk!
-Both coffee shops just walking distance from our B&B.
+Both coffee shops just walking distance from my B&B.

 Calling all film fanatics!
 Scotland is the perfect place to retrace the footsteps of some of your favourite film heroes and heroines.
 Known to films buffs as 'set jetting', Scotland’s majestic landscape has been used as a film set by a whole host of film makers over the years.